shawnyforrester/rev-shop-frontend/README.md

 A working version of this has been deployed to an AWS cloud server.

 ## Core Functional Buyer Features:
-• View product details including image,price, description,rating,anduser review.
+• View product details including image,price, description,rating,anduser review.<br>
-•Browse products by category.
+•Browse products by category.<br>
-•Add or remove products from the cartand provide quantity.
+•Add or remove products from the cartand provide quantity.<br>
-•Checkout and enter shipping and billing information.
+•Checkout and enter shipping and billing information.<br>
-•Get email with account detailes include a secure password.
+•Get email with account detailes include a secure password.<br>
-•Receive invoices for their order.
+•Receive invoices for their order.<br>
 •Make payment using Stripe as a payment gateway.

 ## Core Functional Retailer Features:
-•Register as a seller with email, password, and business details.
+•Register as a seller with email, password, and business details.<br>
-•Receive an email regarding registration status.
+•Receive an email regarding registration status.<br>
-•Manage inventory and product details.
+•Manage inventory and product details.<br>
-•Add new products with price and description.
+•Add new products with price and description.<br>
-•Login as a buyer or selle rusing email and password.
+•Login as a buyer or selle rusing email and password.<br>
-•Sign up as a user with email, password, and personaldetails.
+•Sign up as a user with email, password, and personaldetails.<br>
-•Logout fromthe application.
+•Logout fromthe application.<br>
 •Reset the password and request for a forgotten password to the email.

 ## Non-functional Scope Features:
-•Responsive to all the devices
+•Responsive to all the devices<br>
-•Supported by common browsers(Chrome, Edge, Firefox, Safari) •80% unit testing on API business logic (Service layer) •Scrum/Agile Development Strategy with Burndown charts •RESTful API implementation
+•Supported by common browsers(Chrome, Edge, Firefox, Safari)<br>
+•80% unit testing on API business logic (Service layer)<br>
+•Scrum/Agile Development Strategy with Burndown charts<br>
+•RESTful API implementation<br>
 •API logging and exception handling•Comments in the code base with respective details.

 ## Definition of Done•Presentation of technical details of the application.
-•Sharing the associates’ code repo for technical evaluation with: oERD Diagram.oArchitecture Diagram. oActivity Diagram.ExpectationsSecurity Standards •Password Hashing implementation.
+•Sharing the associates’ code repo for technical evaluation with:<br>
+oERD Diagram.oArchitecture Diagram.<br>
+oActivity Diagram.ExpectationsSecurity Standards<br>
+•Password Hashing implementation.<br>
 •Session management.